Nilzor/OttoVolleyDoneRight/README.md

-#A pattern/example on how to do Android HTTP communication with Volley the right way
+#A pattern on how to do Android HTTP communication with Volley the right way

 Volley does that for you, you say?
 Wrong.
 Volley solves these problems: